tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 So what's this talk about "hot" vs. "cold" wallets?

-* When we refer to hot vs. cold, we are referring to generally how often the wallet is accessed.
+* When we refer to hot vs. cold, we are generally referring to how often the wallet is accessed.

-* "Hot" wallets tend to be live and ready to spend funds, and much easier to access.
+* "Hot" wallets tend to be live, ready to spend funds, and much easier to access.

 * "Cold" wallets tend to store larger funds and are accessed less frequently, more like a vault.